Kejie-Wang/End-to-End-Learning-for-Self-Driving-Cars/README.md

 # End-to-End-Learning-for-Self-Driving-Cars
 ## Introduction

 This project is a tensorflow implementation of [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316).
 It trains an convolutional neural network (CNN) to learn a map from raw images to sterring command.
+And it implements a method called [VisualBackProp](https://arxiv.org/abs/1611.05418) to visualize the contribution of each pixel of the input image.

 ## Requirements